brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     return model, dataset
 ```

 Let's continue with our GPT-lite use case.
 The bulk of the code is pretty simple.
-In practice, all boilerplate code that PyTorch requires for optimizers, learning rates, parallelism, data loaders etc, are all managed by DeepSpeed and are defined by its config file.
+In practice, all boilerplate code that PyTorch requires for optimizers, learning rates, parallelism, data loaders etc, are all managed by DeepSpeed and are defined in its config file.
 So the initialization of a DeepSpeed run is pretty straighforward:

 ```python
 def main_deepspeed():